William Langdon

 William Henry Langdon (September 25, 1873 – August 10, 1939) was an American banker, lawyer and politician who served as Associate Justice of the California Supreme Court from 1927 to 1939.
 He previously served as District Attorney of San Francisco during the San Francisco graft trials.

 Education and early career

 Langdon was born near Dublin, Alameda County, California, to Irish immigrants William and Annie Langdon.
 Following the death of Langdon's father in 1875, his mother ran a cattle and wheat ranch.
 Langdon was educated in the public schools and Hayward High School.
 He graduated from the California State Normal School to become a teacher, while also studying law in the offices of future Supreme Court Justice John E. Richards.
 In 1896, Langdon was admitted to the state Bar.
-Langdon served as vice principal and principal at schools in San Leandro, Fresno, and San Francisco, eventually becoming the city's school superintendent in 1902.
+Langdon served as vice principal and principal at schools in San Leandro, Fresno, and San Francisco, eventually being elected the latter city's school superintendent in 1902 on a Democratic-Union Labor ticket.